dariosidhu/dariosidhu.github.io/_pages/publications.md

 Working papers
 -----

 * "What Kind of Algorithmic Governance do Citizens Support?" with Beatrice Magistro (Caltech) Peter John Loewen (U of T), and Benjamin Allen Stevens.
-Revise and resubmit, Journal of Public Policy.
+Accepted, *Journal of Public Policy*.

 Permanent working papers
 -----